Joseph N'Do

-Joseph Cyrille Ndo (born 28 April 1976) is a Cameroonian former professional footballer who played as an attacking midfielder or forward.
+Joseph Cyrille Ndo (born 28 April 1976) is a Cameroonian football coach and commentator.
+A former professional footballer, he played as an attacking midfielder or forward.
 He made 21 appearances for the Cameroon national team, scoring twice.
+He is regarded as one of the greatest players to have played in the League of Ireland.

 Club career

 Cameroon

 An attacking central midfielder, Ndo began his career in 1995 with Canon Yaoundé before moving to Coton Sport FC de Garoua in 1997.
 He won the 1998 Elite One league title with Coton Sport before leaving Africa for European football.

 Switzerland and France

 N'Do's first European club was Swiss side Neuchâtel Xamax.
 He spent the 1998–99 season with Xamax, with the club finishing sixth.

 He then joined Racing Club Strasbourg and spent the 1999–2000 and 2000–01 seasons with the club.
 The club won the 2000–01 Coupe de France but were also relegated to Ligue 2 that same season.
 N'Do then moved to Saudi Arabia.

 Asia

 After a season with Saudi Arabian club Al-Khaleej, N'Do moved to Chinese club Chengdu Blades, finishing sixth in his only season.